zachlasiuk/arm-software-developers-ads/content/install-tools/forge.md

 layout: "installtoolsall"       # DO NOT MODIFY.
 Always true for the main page of tool installs
 ---

+[Arm Forge](https://developer.arm.com/Tools%20and%20Software/Arm%20Forge) is a server and HPC development tool suite for C, C++, Fortran, and Python high performance code on Linux.

+Arm Forge consists of
-[Arm Forge](https://developer.arm.com/Tools%20and%20Software/Arm%20Forge) combines Arm DDT for parallel high-performace application debugging, Arm MAP for performance profiling and optimization advice, and Arm Performance Reports for summarizing and characterizing both scalar and MPI application performance.
+* [Arm DDT](https://developer.arm.com/Tools%20and%20Software/Arm%20Forge#Components) for parallel high-performace application debugging
+* [Arm MAP](https://developer.arm.com/Tools%20and%20Software/Arm%20Forge#Components) for performance profiling and optimization advice, and
+* [Arm Performance Reports](https://developer.arm.com/Tools%20and%20Software/Arm%20Forge#Components) for summarizing and characterizing both scalar and MPI application performance.

 ## Supported platforms

-[Arm Forge](https://developer.arm.com/Tools%20and%20Software/Arm%20Forge) runs on Linux and multiple architectures.
+Arm Forge runs on Linux and multiple architectures.

 | Architecture | Operating systems | MPI | Compilers | Accelerators |
 | ------------ | ----------------- | --- | --------- | ------------ |